 We know, for example, that there have been huge changes in attitudes completely unrelated to the welfare state – such as widespread rises in criminal behaviour in the late 20th century and increased individualism – and these could easily explain any trend in attitudes.
 When noting the benefit cheat attitude trend in countries with weak welfare states (below), Michau notes that “work ethic is certainly affected by many factors beyond the generosity of the welfare state” (p33), but he never really considers this properly.

-(This seems to use the integrated Ljunge 2011:614 makes similar if more muted claims based on the same analysis for 95 countries using the same data – but also makes some inferential leaps in seeing increased sickness benefit claims as a sign of changing benefit attitudes, rather than (say) fundamental changes in the nature of work).
+(This seems to use Ljunge 2011:614 that makes similar if more muted claims based on the same analysis for 95 countries using the same data – but also makes some inferential leaps in seeing increased sickness benefit claims as a sign of changing benefit attitudes, rather than (say) fundamental changes in the nature of work).

 Next week I’ll show how Michau’s claims seem a bit puzzling when we look at the work ethic in different countries – and try to draw all this together into a coherent picture.